Skip to content

 “I’ll take care of it,” Sharon said.

-But her opportunity didn’t come in the way she’d anticipated.
-She went ahead and wore the powder blue chiffon gown that June had made the month before.
+But her opportunity didn’t come in the way she’d expected.
+She wore the powder blue chiffon gown that June had made the month before.
 It was a simple, strapless dress with a wide gold belt and a straight skirt that flared into multiple layers of gauzy blues just below her knees.
 She wore a simple gold collar necklace, with her hair up to show off the matching drop earrings.

-The menu was extravagant, beginning with fresh caviar and cream on toast and meandering through a host of traditionally French dishes, such as cream of mushroom soup, and more Mexican specialties, such as a tuna ceviche with tequila.
+The menu was extravagant, beginning with fresh caviar and cream on toast and meandering through a host of traditionally French dishes, such as cream of mushroom soup, and more Mexican specialties, including a tuna ceviche with tequila.

 During the ceviche, Sharon felt something rub her leg.
 Discreetly, she reached under the table to push it away but caught the fine wool of the pants worn by the man sitting at the head of the table.